majek/idea/site/027-callbacks/main.md

 requests from the client.
 But in the meantime the time has passed and your server could have already received thousands of HTTP requests from the evil client.
-The race condition in the Stream API is serious as the delay between receiving an evil request and noticing the client doesn't read the data is often significant.
+The race condition in the Stream API is serious due to the fact that the delay between receiving an evil request and noticing that evil client doesn't read can be significant.

-In our code the only solution to this problem is to deliver exactly one data chunk and wait for a confirmation before sending another one.
-Using the bricks parallel: the last person would shout "please give me a new brick" when it dealt with the last one, thus guaranteeing that no matter how many hands are in the line, at most one brick will be processed at a time.
+In our code the only solution to this problem is to deliver exactly one data chunk and wait for a confirmation before receiving another one.
+Using the bricks analogy: the last person would shout "please give me a new brick" when it dealt with the last one, thus guaranteeing that no matter how many hands are in the line, at most one brick will be processed at a time.